oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 When command entity is being cleared from the database, all relevant data is being cleared as well: command task info and command sequence if exist.

-Updating the command information in the database will be executed in a new transaction, with a different scope the the active one.
-Common command steps which tasks will be created for are: INIT, VALIDATION, EXECUTION.
+Updating the command information in the database will be executed in a new transaction, with a different scope than the active one.
+Tasks and events won't be created for internal commands by default, unless specifically asked for.
+The CommandEntity could be set as monitored command per action: In action X it could be presentable where in other action it could be hidden.
+The visibility of the CommandEntity determines the visibility of its tasks and sub-tasks.

-*   INIT - the phase between the command creation till can-do-action, Should be a quick step, which consist of pre can-do-action operation (e.g. acquiring locks over entities).
-*   VALIDATION - the can-do-action phase, a validation of the conditions for executing the command.
-*   EXECUTION - the actual execution of the command.

-Tasks and events won't be created for internal commands.

 ### Events